nestjs/docs.nestjs.com/content/exception-filters.md

 }
 ```

-And this is how the response would look like:
+Using the above, this is how the response would look:

 ```json
 {